mlochbaum/BQN/running.md

 # How to run BQN

-BQN is in an early stage of development, and no implementation is complete yet.
-However, it's a relatively simple language to implement, and a few implementations come close.
-At the moment, dzaima/BQN is the most usable version, with good performance and error reporting.
+There are currently two active BQN implementations: the self-hosted one in this repository, and the independent dzaima/BQN.
+Neither is entirely complete but they are quite capable for pure programming tasks (say, implementing a compiler).
+For scripting, only dzaima/BQN has the required I/O such as file functions.
+I tend to develop parts of applications in the online REPL and move to dzaima/BQN scripts in order to run them.

 ### BQN

-This repository contains a BQN implementation written mainly in BQN: the bytecode [compiler](src/c.bqn) is completely self-hosted, and the [majority of the runtime](src/r.bqn) is written in BQN except that it is allowed to define primitives; some preprocessing turns the primitives into identifiers.
-The remaining part, a VM, can be implemented in any language to obtain a version of BQN running in that language.
-A [Javascript implementation](docs/bqn.js) allows BQN to be run as a [client-side REPL](https://mlochbaum.github.io/BQN/try.html) or in Node.js as a library.

-The bytecode is also the same as dzaima/BQN's format, and [an extension](dc.bqn) to the compiler adjusts the slightly different block declarations to target dzaima+reference BQN.
-There is also [an earlier experiment](wc.bqn) targetting [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) that works only on a very small subset of BQN.

-This version is not yet suitable for serious programming.
-The runtime has full error checking but the compiler does not, so syntax errors can go unreported.
-It does not yet support function headers or multiple bodies.
+The online REPL is [here](https://mlochbaum.github.io/BQN/try.html).
+The file [docs/bqn.js](docs/bqn.js) is zero-dependency Javascript and can be loaded from Node.js (it's tested this way), but there isn't any convenient way to use it offline right now.

+This repository contains a version of BQN implemented mainly in BQN itself—the compiler is entirely self-hosted, while the runtime is built from a small number of starting functions using preprocessed BQN.
+This version supports all primitives, except that it doesn't have full support for [inferred](spec/inferred.md) properties.
+It's still missing syntax support for function headers or multiple bodies.
 The Javascript-based compiler is also slow, taking about 0.05 seconds plus 1 second per kilobyte of source (this is purely due to the slow runtime, as dzaima+reference achieves 1ms/kB with the same compiler once warmed up).

-All versions have automated tests in the [test](test/) directory, with the self-hosted version ([test/js](test/js)) and WebAssembly backend  ([test/dz_wasm.js](test/dz_wasm.js)) tested with Javascript using Node and the dzaima/BQN backend tested with BQN itself ([test/dz_comp](test/dz_comp)).
+Because self-hosted BQN requires only a simple virtual machine to run, it is [fairly easy](implementation/vm.md) to embed it in another programming language by implementing this virtual machine.
+The way data is represented is part of the VM implementation: it can use native arrays or a custom data structure, depending on what the language supports.
+An initial implementation will be very slow, but can be improved by replacing functions from the BQN-based runtime with native code.
+As the VM system can be hard to work with if you're not familiar with it, I advise you to contact me to discuss this option it you are interested.

 ### dzaima/BQN